RtMidi is a set of C++ classes which provides a concise and simple,

 cross-platform API (Application Programming Interface) for realtime MIDI

-python-rtmidi is a Python binding for RtMidi implemented with Cython and
+python-rtmidi is a Python binding for RtMidi implemented using Cython and

 provides a thin wrapper around the RtMidi C++ interface.
 The API is basically